Italo-Dalmatian languages: Venetian

 The Venetian language is added to Italo-Dalmatian when excluded from Gallo-Italic, and then usually grouped with Istriot.
-However, Venetian is not grouped into the Italo-Dalmatian languages by Ethnologue and Glottolog, unlike Istriot.
+However, Venetian is not grouped into the Italo-Dalmatian languages by Ethnologue, unlike Istriot.
+Glottolog v5.3 groups it into Dalmatian Romance.
 However, the major consensus among linguists is that in the dialectal landscape of northern Italy, Veneto dialects are clearly distinguished from Gallo-Italic dialects.

 Italian

 Italian is an official language in Italy, Switzerland, San Marino, Vatican City and western Istria (in Slovenia and Croatia).
 It used to have official status in Albania, Malta and Monaco, where it is still widely spoken, as well as in former Italian East Africa and Italian North Africa regions where it plays a significant role in various sectors.
 Italian is also spoken by large expatriate communities in the Americas and Australia.
 The Italian language was initially and primarily based on Florentine: it has been then deeply influenced by almost all regional languages of Italy while its received pronunciation (known as Pronuncia Fiorentina Emendata, Amended Florentine Pronunciation) is based on the accent of the Roman dialect; these are the reasons why Italian differs significantly from Tuscan and its Florentine variety.